day8/re-frame/docs/on-stable-dom-handlers.md

 ## More Advanced Again

 Sometimes the callback will need to accept a DOM event argument.
+In the following code, notice `on-change`:
 ```clj
 (defn some-input-view
   [_]